Every time you open a file in the editor, a dedicated tab is added to the editor frame, with a label displaying the filename.

 To pin or unpin a tab, right-click it and chooseor from the context menu.

-When a tab is pinned, there is a special marker on it, which you can click to unpin the tab.
+When a tab is pinned, it is moved to the left within its tab group and there is a special marker on it, which you can click to unpin the tab.

 You can also pin and unpin tabs by dragging and dropping them over other pinned or unpinned tabs.